HAVINGHAVING filters in SQLHAVING and when to use WHERERecall from previously, this SQL:

 How does it work?

-.
+The HAVING condition must evaluate to True or False.
 It can be a Boolean expression or a combination of Boolean expressions.

-The SQL query will only return results that satisfy the condition in the HAVING
+The SQL query will only return results that satisfy the condition in the HAVING clause.

 Exercise

-clause to create the desired output:
+Fill the HAVING clause to create the desired output:

 SELECT